rll-research/teachable/README.md

 ## Usage

-To train a model, use the `discrete_rl2_run_sweep.py` script (sorry, the name of the script is out of date and will hopefully be updated soon).
+To train a model, use the `train_model.py` script.
 To evaluate a trained model, train a model through bootstrapping, or finetune on a new level, use the `test_generalization.py` script.